rage/java-programming-fall-19/data/osa-5/1-katsaus-olio-ohjelmointiin.md

 Kuution särmän pituus on 2, tilavuus on 8 -->

 64
-The cube edge has a lenght of 4 and a volume of 64
+The length of the edge is 4 and the volume 64

 8
-The cube edge has a lenght of 2 and a volume of 8
+The length of the edge is 2 and the volume 8

 </sample-output>